neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### overwrite_old_files_on_transfer

-By default, datashuttle will never overwrite files in the target project directories (i.e. the directories the data is being transferred to).
+By default, datashuttle will never overwrite files in the target project folders (i.e. the folders the data is being transferred to).
 This is the case even if the version of the file in the source project folder (i.e. the folder the data is being transferred from) is newer (as indicated by the file modification timestamp.)